jnorell/Net_Telnet/README.md

     https://github.com/jnorell/Net_Telnet

-There is currently no packaging for PEAR or anything else.
+There is currently no packaging for PEAR or otherwise.

 Reporting Bugs
 --------------